 I am a Licensed Clinical Social Worker licensed in Virginia.
 I have worked in the mental health field for over 30 years in a wide variety of community, inpatient, outpatient and private practice settings.
 I have worked with all ages across the life span from elementary aged children to the geriatric population.
 My undergraduate degree is from the University of North Carolina in Chapel Hill, and my Masters degree in Social Work from Virginia Commonwealth University in Richmond, VA.
 I live in Alexandria, VA, love nature, live with my family and three dogs who make me laugh everyday.

-Francis holds a Bachelor’s of Finance from George Mason University.
+Francis holds a Bachelor’s of Science in Finance from George Mason University.
 After working in the public accounting industry for over 7 years, she found that her true passion was helping others and giving back to the community.
-Pre-pandemic, she decided to stay home with her fun, loving, and energetic family of all boys — and is thrilled to come back into the workforce where she can utilize her knowledge and skills again.
+At the peak of the pandemic, she decided to stay home with her fun, loving, and energetic boys — she is thrilled to come back into the workforce where she can utilize her knowledge and skills again.

-Francis currently sits on the PTA board at Stratford Landing Elementary — where she serves as the VP of Community Events, during the 2021-2022 school year.
-She thoroughly enjoys engaging with the community, leading school events/after-school clubs, and forming parent equity groups — to engage parents in an open forum.
+Francis was a PTA board member at Stratford Landing Elementary — where she served as the VP of Community Events.
+She thoroughly enjoyed engaging with the community, leading school events, overseeing the student enrichment program, and forming parent equity groups.

-She is excited to be a part of the Moving Forward team where she has the opportunity to connect with amazing women who support one another.
+She is excited to be a part of the Moving Forward team where she has the opportunity to connect with an amazing group of professionals who are making a difference in the lives of so many individuals.